 whether people can live in the near future with much less combustion energy

 Fossil resources are running out, and carbon dioxide (CO₂) emissions are increasing unpredictably.
-Actually, the expelling of CO₂ is a problem for the earth and extremely dangerous for humans.
+In fakt, the expelling of CO₂ is for the Earth a problem among others, but it can be for us humans extremely dangerous.
 It is highly likely that we won't have any clean air to breathe in several decades, and we will probably suffer from a lack of oxygen.

 Human-caused climate imbalances are real, and the list of difficulties arising from the overuse of combustion energy is long.
 To solve all these problems, we must be able to gradually reduce this type of energy by at least 80%.